jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: You spend 7 years of your life in the bathroom.
+⚡<!-- FUNFACT --> Fun fact: A shrimp’s heart is in its head.

 </div>